Cinnamon and Kale

 Instructions

 • Heat the butter in a large pan and add the leeks and sweet potato.
-Saute for a few minutes.
-Measure and add the boiling water and simmer for 10 minutes.
+Saute for a few minutes until slightly browned.

 • Stir the cornflour into the cold milk and add to the pan along with the seasoning.
-Bring back to the boil and add the cubed fish and simmer for a further 7 minutes.
+Bring back to the boil and add the cubed fish and simmer for a further 6-7 minutes until the fish is cooked through.

 Keyword Fish soup, Frozen fish, Meal Prep